-In line with its Corporate Governance Policy, the Group adopts a procedure undertaken by the Board to evaluate its own performance and that of its Committees and individual Directors.
-At the end of each financial year, the Board distributes evaluation forms to all members to evaluate:
+In line with its Corporate Governance Policy, the Group The results of the evaluations forms are then discussed in adopts a procedure undertaken by the Board to evaluate its the Nomination, Remuneration, and Governance Committee own performance and that of its Committees and individual ("NRGC"), and in the Board of Directors meeting, and during Directors.
+At the end of each financial year, the Board the AGM. distributes evaluation forms to all members to evaluate:

 - The Board of Directors itself;

 - The Committees of the Board of Directors;

 - The Chief Executive Officer;

 - The Secretary of the Board.

+- The Sharia Supervisory Board.